1tD0g/steemmonsterAutoBattle/README.md

-# Auto Battle in Steemmonster
+# SteemMonster Auto Battler

 Auto battle in steemmonster, The script will battle automatically using the same team.
+And record how many games you played, won, lost by the script.

 ## Author